 Contributed by Patricia N.

 I tried the Atkins diet, the Blood Type diet as well as all of the different fasts and cleanses available.
 I would lose weight but then gain it all back.
 I just found dieting to be too difficult.
-Then one day it hit me, instead of making drastic changes to my eating habits I would incorporate one change at a time.
+Then one day it hit me, instead of giant drastic changes to my eating habits I would incorporate one at a time.
 When the new way became a habit, I would move onto the next step.

 Don’t give up what you love.
 I love bread, but the Atkins diet and the Blood-Type diet, as well as many others, told me to quit eating it all together.
 Well guess what?
 I couldn’t.
 I would rebel and eat a bunch and then feel guilty and eat some more.
 Instead I switched from white bread to whole grain bread.
 I didn’t just move to boring plain whole wheat.
 I like nuts so I bought bread filled with sunflower seeds and oats.